 Use a measuring tape to measure 3 ½ inches from one end of the wood.
 Mark this measurement with a pencil for reference, then use a power tool like a circular saw to cut the board into 3 ½” cubes.Continue to 4 of 8 below.

 Electric sanders make this task quicker, but a little elbow grease and quality sandpaper do the job just fine.
 You can always use both for good measure.Continue to 5 of 8 below.

 05 of 08

 Model each cube like a die and mark numbered dots, also known as pips, on each face with a pencil for future reference.
 Grab a die from one of your board games and compare side-by-side to make it easier to get an accurate layout.

-Drill holes in each of your pencil marks to establish pips on each side of the dice.
+Then drill holes in each of the pencil marks to establish pips on every side of the dice.
 Try to drill each hole at the same depth for a clean and uniform look.Continue to 6 of 8 below.

 06 of 08